ACNP - Acute Care Nurse Practitioner Jobs

 What Are the CEU Requirements As An ACNP?

 Each state has specific continuing education requirements for RNs.
-A listing is available from NURSE.com .
+A listing is available in our CNE guide.
 Continuing education is essential in light of new demands on nurses linked to legislation such as the Affordable Care Act and constant upgrades in healthcare technology.

 In many cases, employers offer onsite continuing education or will pay for all or a portion of off-site training.
 Some offer employees online clinical, ethical, and regulatory courses.
 Professional organizations such as the American Association of Nurse Practitioners and the American Association of Critical-Care Nurses (AACN) offer continuing education offerings, many of them free to members.